cedar-policy/rfcs/text/0027-record-as-map.md

 ```
 (will have type `{ tag1: String }`).

 Strict validation does not support width subtyping.
 This means there is no way to create `map` literals in a policy, only record literals.
 For strictly valid policies, maps can only exist in entity or record attributes passed in to the Cedar evaluator.
-We might consider extending the language syntax to include casts, to allow constructing maps directly, e.g., `(map<String>){ tag1: "foo", tag2: "bar" }`.
+On the one hand, we might consider extending the language syntax to include casts, to allow constructing maps directly, e.g., `(map<String>){ tag1: "foo", tag2: "bar" }`.
+On the other hand, it's unlikely that map literals will be useful, as opposed to record literals, since their benefit is to couple dynamic data with static policies.

 ## Alternatives

-We could avoid adding maps entirely, and work around their absence.
-A simpler form of map is not worth adding, but a more general form might be.
+We could avoid adding maps entirely, and work around their absence, but the workaround could be tedious and/or we would not be able to support motivating use-cases.

 ### Workarounds

 #### Records wtih optional attributes

 A `map` is only needed when the keys are truly unknown statically.
 If the list of keys is known, one can also create a record type that enumerates every key as optional.
 In sum: Every time you create a policy that writes a map key as a literal, the validator will complain if that key is not in the schema.
-Just add the key to the schema, and the new policy will validate, along with the old ones.
-Changing the schema to constantly extend the list of valid keys may be tedious, however.
+So, add the key to the schema, and the new policy will validate along with the old ones.

+However, changing the schema to constantly extend the list of valid keys may be tedious.
 If policies are being constructed on the fly, e.g., by a service's users, a schema update on each policy addition may not be feasible.

 #### Sets of records as key-value pairs